How to go deep-water soloing

 Falling mid-move, at your limit, is the main goal for any DWS-er, whatever the grade.
 Learning how to fall properly and then having the mental capacity to fall mid-move whilst at your limit means you’ll be able to really push your grade.
 Unburdened from rope and rack you may even find that your DWS grade shoots past your trad or sport grade.

-Every time I’ve gone deep-water Soloing, I’ve had really memorable times.
-It’s got something for everyone: hard, fluid movement for the boulders, height for the super-fit sport climbers and a bit of spice for trad climbers.
+Deep water soloing has got something for everyone: hard, fluid movement for the boulders, height for the super-fit sport climbers and a bit of spice for trad climbers.
 And for those who can’t really be bothered, there's sun, sea, bikinis and a fun day out with a group of mates.
+See you at the beach.

 Find out more: